skip to Main Content

 As a member of the FSL Community, you serve an important role of participating in philanthropic endeavors that strive to raise several hundreds of thousands of dollars for the charitable organizations we are passionate about each year.
 One of the most satisfying aspects of Sorority life is the sense of satisfaction and pride which comes with involvement in Community Service & Philanthropy.
 As Greek organizations, we aspire to work alongside our sisters and brothers to create a cohesive, philanthropic community.
 Fundraising events of many kinds are organized each year by our chapters and often involve working together and/or competing against each other to contribute significantly to the communities both on a local and national level.
 Such projects help members develop qualities such as moral character, civic responsibility, personal development, and many more through the realization of the need to support those in need of a helping hand.

-In addition to our philanthropic events, our Greek organizations are very involved in community service projects.
+In addition to our philanthropic events, our organizations are very involved in community service projects.
 Whether visiting residents of a local nursing home, painting public buildings, or reading to preschoolers, each member experiences a feeling of well-being and a sense of worth that comes from the simple expression of care for others.
-Below are the philanthropic priorities of each Panhellenic chapter:
+Below are the philanthropic partners of each Panhellenic chapter:

 Alpha Chi Omega